Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech

 \section{Abstract}

-Examining the factors that the counter-speech uses is at the core of understanding the optimal methods for confronting hate speech online.
-Various studies assess the emotional base factor used in counter speech, such as emotion-empathy, offensiveness, and level of hostility.
-To better understand the counter-speech used in conversational interactions, this study distills persuasion modes into reason, emotion, and credibility and then evaluates their use in two types of conversation interactions: closed (multi-turn) and open (single-turn) conversation interactions concerning racism, sexism, and religion.
-The evaluation covers the distinct behaviors of human versus generated counter-speech.
-We also assess the interplay between the replies' stance and each mode of persuasion in the counter-speech.
-Notably, we observe nuanced differences in the counter-speech persuasion modes for open and closed interactions---especially on the topic level---with a general tendency to use reason as a persuasion mode to express the counterpoint to hate comments.
-The generated counter-speech tends to exhibit an emotional persuasion mode, while human counters lean towards using reasoning.
-Furthermore, our study shows that reason as a persuasion mode tends to obtain more supportive replies than do other persuasion types.
-The findings highlight the potential of incorporating persuasion modes into studies about countering hate speech, as these modes can serve as an optimal means of explainability and paves the way for the further adoption of the reply's stance and the role it plays in assessing what comprises the optimal counter-speech.
+Examining the factors that the counterspeech uses are at the core of understanding the optimal methods for confronting hate speech online.
+Various studies have assessed the emotional base factors used in counter speech, such as emotional empathy, offensiveness, and hostility.
+To better understand the counterspeech used in conversations, this study distills persuasion modes into reason, emotion, and credibility and evaluates their use in two types of conversation interactions: closed (multi-turn) and open (single-turn) concerning racism, sexism, and religious bigotry.
+The evaluation covers the distinct behaviors seen with human-sourced as opposed to machine-generated counterspeech.
+It also assesses the interplay between the stance taken and the mode of persuasion seen in the counterspeech.

+Notably, we observe nuanced differences in the counterspeech persuasion modes used in open and closed interactions—especially in terms of the topic, with a general tendency to use reason as a persuasion mode to express the counterpoint to hate comments.
+The machine-generated counterspeech tends to exhibit an emotional persuasion mode, while human counters lean toward reason.
+Furthermore, our study shows that reason tends to obtain more supportive replies than other persuasion modes.
+The findings highlight the potential for incorporating persuasion modes into studies about countering hate speech, as they can serve as an optimal means of explainability and pave the way for the further adoption of the reply's stance and the role it plays in assessing what comprises the optimal counterspeech.